TheLion102009/EasyPlaytime/README.md

 5. Open `plugins/EasyPlaytime/config.yml` and adjust the settings as desired.
 6. Restart your server or use `/eplaytime reload` to apply changes.

 ---

+## ✨ Features

+- Show player playtime in the **tab list** with a placeholder
+- Display playtime in chat with easy-to-use commands
+---

 ## 🗄️ Database Setup (Optional)